Scott Phelps (District 7)

 - In an attempt to simplify part of the budget he wrote: Pasadena Unified Salaries, Total Compensation and Health Cost - Pasadena Now

 - To help explain the scale of PUSD’s Special Education budget challenges, he wrote a guest opinion

 - With the help of Muir staff, Scott wrote articles highlighting one special effort by a Muir teacher and a generous annual giving of scholarships to Muir seniors by alumnae and community groups.

 - Scott wrote about the challenges of addressing PUSD’s declining enrollment and the goal of greater integration.

 - Using PUSD staff’s work, Scott wrote about the fine colleges attended by PUSD graduates.

-Scott lives in Northwest Pasadena with his wife Lisa and their two children, Aidan who is 16 and in 2018-19 will be a senior at Marshall and Ariel, who is 13 and in 18-19 will be in 8th grade at Blair.
-Both attended McKinley and, before that, Cleveland Elementary, their neighborhood school.
+Scott lives in Northwest Pasadena with his wife Lisa and their two children, Aidan and Ariel.
+Both attended PUSD high schools, McKinley and, before that, Cleveland Elementary, their neighborhood school.
 Lisa has volunteered at the various schools over the years and they both continue to love going to plays, festivals, fundraisers, and other events at PUSD schools.